 Discussion:

-Nokia commented that after sending Modify Bearer Request MME should wait before Create Bearer Response will be send.
-Nokia believes timer based solution would make SGW more complex.
+Nokia commented that after sending Modify Bearer Request, the MME should wait before the Create Bearer Response is sent.
+Nokia and Cisco Systems Inc believe that a timer based solution would make SGW more complex.

 It was agreed that the SGW should handle such Bearer Context mismatch in an implementation specific way.